-On behalf of the Board of Directors and staff, we are pleased to present the 2021 Annual Report for Premier Farm Credit, ACA.
-As you will see on the following pages, your Association achieved outstanding results this year highlighted by record levels of loan volume and net income.
-Our continued success is the result of the loyalty of our membership and the dedicated efforts of our employees that work hard every day to meet your financing needs.
+On behalf of the Board of Directors and staff, we are pleased to present the 2022 Annual Report for Premier Farm Credit, ACA, As you will see in the following pages, your Association once again achieved outstanding results this year, highlighted by record levels of net income, loan volume and patronage.
+Our continued success can be attributed to the loyalty of our membership and the dedicated efforts of our employees who work hard to be the preferred source for agricultural financing today and tomorrow.

-The Association realized net earnings of \$15.9 million as a result of growth in net interest income and continued prudent expense management.
-Loan volume grew by 11.4%, ending the year with volume exceeding \$850 million.
-Loan growth was driven by strong new loan demand in all segments of our loan portfolio.
-Total shareholder equity increased to \$190.3 million, and our total regulatory capital ratio remained strong at 17.72%.
-Our strong capital base not only supports current operations, it also ensures we have the resources to fund your future needs.
+The Association realized net earnings of \$18.5 million as a result of growth in net interest income which was largely attributed to growth in loan volume.
+Loan volume grew by 9.4%, ending the year with volume exceeding \$930 million.
+Total loan growth over the past three years been \$220 million!
+Total shareholder equity increased to \$202.3 million, and our total regulatory capital ratio remained strong at 17.22%.
+Our capital position is actively managed to ensure that we maintain safe levels to support current operations and have a sufficient resources to fund your future needs.

 In addition to providing you with competitive loan products, as a member of Premier Farm Credit you continue to share in the success of your cooperative.
-The Board of Directors once again demonstrated their commitment to a meaningful patronage program by declaring a cash patronage dividend of \$5.5 million for 2021 business.
-This \$5.5 million represents approximately 35% of net earnings.
-The Association has returned \$15.5 million of patronage over the past three years, demonstrating our ongoing commitment to providing value to our membership.
-Since 1996, the total amount of patronage returned to our member-owners is \$74.0 million!
+The Board of Directors again demonstrated their commitment to a meaningful patronage program by declaring a record cash patronage dividend of \$6.5 million for 2022 business.
+This \$6.5 million represents approximately 35% of Association earnings and is an increase of \$1.0 million over the 2021 dividend.
+The Association has returned \$22.0 million of patronage over the past four years, demonstrating our ongoing commitment to providing value to our membership.
+Our strong patronage program continues to illustrate our financial strength and commitment to the true value of the cooperative model.
+Since 1996, the total amount returned to our member-owners is \$80.5 million!